bgoncharov/bgoncharov/README.md

 ### Hi there 👋

+Open for new opportunities.
+Self-Motivated IOS Developer with solid computer science fundamentals (Swift, Java, C++).

 <!--
 **bgoncharov/bgoncharov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.